xADDBx/OwlcatNuGetTemplates/README.md

 - `wrathbpcoremod` - BPCore UnityModManager Template for Pathfinder: Wrath of the Righteous.
 BPCore is a community library to make certain aspects of modding easier in Wrath.
 - `kmmod` - UnityModManager Template for Pathfinder: Kingmaker

-## Requirements

-- The target game needs to be installed.
-The game must've been started once (for a Player.log file).
-- Kingmaker and Wrath: Have UnityModManager applied to the game.
-- For the sound templates you additionally need a compatible version of Wwise (Audiokinetic) installed.
-For Wrath, that's any `2019.2` version.

 ## Usage

 - Open command prompt in directory which should contain project directory